A Guide for Studying Math

 Homework is most effective when it's completed while the lecture is still fresh in your mind.
-While there's nothing wrong with waiting to complete your homework until later in the evening, sometimes completely math assignments in between classes, during lunch or right after school while the concepts are still fresh in your mind is most effective.
+While there's nothing wrong with waiting to complete your homework until later in the evening, sometimes complete math assignments in between classes, during lunch or right after school while the concepts are still fresh in your mind are most effective.

 One of the biggest problems students have when completing math homework is that they don't read the notes and/or text associated with the assignment or individual problems.
 Many students will quickly attempt to solve a math problem and then give up when they can't see how to do it.
 Reading all the instructions and notes prior to each homework assignment is necessary to completely math homework problems.

 When it comes to math homework, the answer isn't always what the instructor is most interested in seeing.
 Most math instructors are more interested in how you arrive at your answer than the answer itself.
 When completing math homework, always show your work.
 Present the steps you took to arrive at your answer in an organized, logical manner.
 Many math instructors will give partial credit for answers as long as you show your work.
 Alternatively, some math instructors will not give any credit for a written answer, if work is not included.